lwcarani/json-parser/ocaml/json_parser/README.md

 # json_parser

 ## About
 `json_parser` is a command line JSON parser written in OCaml.
 To build it, I used [Menhir](http://cristal.inria.fr/~fpottier/menhir/manual.pdf) - the standard parser generator for OCaml - and [ocamllex](https://ocaml.org/manual/5.2/lexyacc.html#s%3Aocamllex-overview) - the standard lexer generator for OCaml.
 Menhir and ocamllex were built to be used together, which makes them very easy to work with.
-After first building a JSON parser in Python, I chose to implement another JSON parser in OCaml because it's a great langugae for writing compilers - and learning Menhir and ocamllex is my first foray into the compiler world.
+After first building a JSON parser in Python, I chose to implement another JSON parser in OCaml because it's a great language for writing compilers - and learning Menhir and ocamllex is my first foray into the compiler world.

 I have `ocaml-base-compiler.5.0.0` installed on my windows machine, and specifically, I'm using Ubuntu on Windows Subsystem for Linux (WSL).
 I also have opam (OCaml's package manager) and dune (OCaml's build system) installed.